erjank/teaching/live.md

 joke can ruin this in an instant.
 Start small, even just saying `that was fun' after something worked well is a good start.
-Ask your co-instructors and helpers for feedback when you are unsure of the effect your behaviour has on the workshop.
+Ask your co-instructors and helpers for feedback when you are unsure of the effect your behavior has on the workshop.

 ## Challenges